 The "Transformer" paper, officially published as "Attention Is All You Need" made the following important contributions:

-• Before the transformer paper, RNN's (Recurrent Neural Networks) / LSTM's were the state of the art.
-The primary drawbacks of these approaches were that they cannot remember an entire sequence of input at once and they could not be parallelized as they required sequences of data to be processed in a fixed order.
+• Before the transformer paper, RNNs (Recurrent Neural Networks) / LSTMs were the state of the art.
+The primary drawbacks of these approaches were that they could not remember an entire sequence of input at once, nor could they be parallelized as they required sequences of data to be processed in a fixed order.
 Transformers solved both of these drawbacks.

 • Transformers introduced the concept of attention i.e. the ability of a model to pay attention to the most important parts of an input.
 Moreover, the transformer model does not require sequences of data to be processed in any fixed order making them parallelizable and hence efficient to train.